 LILIANA, LILLIANA, LILIANNA, LILLANNA

-Choose your number of Ls and Ns, and this long name for Lily is one that will feel quite current today.
+Choose your number of Ls and Ns!
+This long name for Lily feels quite current today.

 LILINOE